iTzAlver/BaseNet-API/README.md

 * This API is built over highly reliable frameworks, however, the API depends on those frameworks to run the models.

 #### **DEPLOYMENT**
-* The API can not deploy models by itself yet in this current verion.
+* The API can not deploy models by itself yet in this current version.
 But I am planning!

 ### Discipline coverage: